How To Supplement any Course with NINJA CPA Review and Pass the CPA Exam in 5 Easy Steps

 Four – Listen to MCQ audio.

-Six – Make a list of your weakest MCQ topics and work backwards.
+Six – Make a list of your weakest MCQ topics and work backward.

 Seven – Start with your weakest MCQ topic and do 20 question mini testlets until your score is in the 70s and move on to your next-weakest topic.